Robert Francis Ryder Jr. (Robert Ryder) Fired by Wells Fargo Advisors, LLC - Goodman & Nekvasil P.A., May Recover Investor Losses

 FINRA reports that two arbitration claims were filed involving Robert Ryder’s conduct with prior employers, alleging unsuitable trading, gross and unlawful churning, breach of fiduciary duty, excess markups, fraud and/or high pressure sales tactics.
 These arbitration claims both settled.

 FINRA also reports that Robert Ryder has an unsatisfied and outstanding tax lien held against him by the IRS in the amount of $224,291.

 If you lost any money on investments with Robert Ryder, you may be able to recover your losses from Wells Fargo Advisors, LLC.
 This is because Wells Fargo Advisors, LLC had a duty to supervise Robert Ryder.

-Our firm has a unique, unparalleled track record.
-Kalju Nekvasil, Esq., has not lost a securities arbitration case in more than 13 years.
-Goodman & Nekvasil, P.A. has recovered approximately $300 million on behalf of victimized investors.
+Kalju Nekvasil, Esq., formerly regional counsel with the NASD, now known as FINRA, has practiced in this area of the law for more than 35 years.
+Goodman & Nekvasil, P.A. has recovered more than $170 million on behalf of victimized investors.
 If you lost money on investments with Robert Ryder and would like your case evaluated by a securities attorney (again, there is no charge for an evaluation and all cases are handled on a purely contingency fee basis), please contact us.